 Over time, Aloe Vera’s adaptability contributed to its widespread production worldwide.
 It was first introduced in the Americas by the Spanish and then the Dutch.
 Many point to Jesuit priests from Spain playing a leading role in introducing Aloe Vera to the New World (as they called it).
 They were certainly instrumental in bringing the plant to West Indies, and then Central America, California, Florida and Texas.
 In any event, Europeans brought Aloe Vera to the islands of Barbados and Curacao in the Caribbean to cultivate.
 West Indian Aloe Vera was sold and traded in different parts of Europe from the 16th and 17th centuries onward.
 It was first referenced in English by John Goodyew in his 1655 translation of Dioscorides medical treatise, De Materia Medica.
 U.S. commercial cultivation of Aloe Vera started in Florida in the 1920s.

 However, it was not until new found processing techniques were developed in the 1960s and 1970s that the new market for Aloe Vera began to expand.
 With the stabilization of the gel and better technology for processing the beneficial Acemannan from the plant, it's use cases have grown.

-Throughout recorded history Aloe Vera has known for its medicinal and healing properties.
+Throughout recorded history Aloe Vera has known for its wellness properties.
 Today, continuing research and studies support its effectiveness in everything from balancing stomach acid to supporting the immune system!

 Comments will be approved before showing up.